-- certain medications
+- certain medications that treat cancer, psychosis, or schizophrenia

 D and C involves dilating the cervix and scraping the uterine lining with a spoon-shaped instrument called a curette.
-This surgical procedure is often used to remove excess tissue from the uterus or to diagnose and treat abnormal uterine bleeding.
+This surgical procedure is often used to remove excess tissue from the uterus.
+It’s also used to diagnose and treat abnormal uterine bleeding.

 - vaginal dryness